-- Disabled: It means the policy is not loaded in the kernel or disable in condition.
+Disabled: It means the policy is not loaded in the kernel or disabled in the condition.

 Selinux is a kernel-based security module, So when you will make a change from Disabled to Enforcing or Enforcing to Disabled, you should always reboot your machine because the system reads the configuration file at boot time.

-- The playbook is tested on Centos 8 Linux Structure.
-All the identical machine with CentOs 8 machine.
+• The playbook is tested on CentOS Stream 9 Linux Structure.
+All the identical machines with CentOS 9 machines.

-- Before execute this on production environement you should check on your testing env .
+• Before executing this on the production environment you should check on your testing env.

-- You should dry run or test run before execute through ansible-playbook -C PlaybookName.yml
+• You should dry run or test run before executing through ansible-playbook -C PlaybookName.yml

 Task1:Disable or Enforcing Playbook Task